Can You Get SSDI for PMDD?

 Can You Get SSDI for PMDD??

-TL;DR: Yes, but it is very challenging.
+Yes, but it is very challenging.
 Premenstrual dysphoric disorder (PMDD) causes severe mood symptoms, physical symptoms, and functional impairment during the luteal phase of each menstrual cycle.
 The SSA evaluates PMDD under Listing 12.04 (depressive disorders) or 12.06 (anxiety disorders) depending on predominant symptoms.
+The main hurdle is that PMDD symptoms are cyclical, not constant.